Thallumaala: Critical response

-Thallumaala received mixed reviews from critics with praise for its action sequences, visual style, technical aspects and direction, but its storyline, screenplay, music and illogical situations for fight sequences received criticism.
+Thallumaala received mixed reviews from critics.

 Nirmal Jovial of The Week gave 4/5 stars and said, "With a strong script—complemented by a strong flavour of Malabar—it delivers what it promises in its title and more.
 Thallumaala is a film with a nonlinear narrative structure with the plot divided into different chapters.
 Rahman uses this narrative structure to give the audience a parallel view of the present and the past of the protagonist.
 This also ensures no drop in the film's energy in either of the halves.
 The script by Ashraf Hamza and Muhsin Parari is top-notch."
 Cris of The News Minute gave 3.5/5 stars and wrote "Thallumala, obviously, is not everyone’s cup of tea.
 It is experimental with a capital E. You can either enjoy it, or understand that this is something appreciable and just not your kind of thing.
 But if you are the curious kind, you’d want to know just what the H this is all about."

 Jayadeep Jayesh of Deccan Herald gave 3.5/5 stars and wrote "‘Thallumaala’ can be appreciated for humanising the people of Mallapuram who are often vilified or caricatured in Malayalam cinema.
 The glorification of violence could offend some people.
 But the intentionally stylised filmmaking constantly reminds us that we are watching a make-belief world, and hence the film is definitely worth a watch."
 Sanjith Sidhardhan of OTTplay gave 3.5/5 stars and wrote "While Malayalam cinema has often been hailed for its realistic films, Tovino Thomas and Khalid Rahman’s Thallumaala could be a trendsetter, marrying both quality and entertainment with a craft that is on par with international standards."